jahn/MITgcm/doc/phys_pkgs/offline.rst

 Without the kpp package, vertical mixing is given as a mean convection count in :varlink:`ConvFile`.

-The surface salt flux file, :varlink:`SFluxFile` needs to be provided for the dic and darwin packages when :varlink:`ALLOW_OLD_VIRTUALFLUX` is defined, as it is needed to correct the surface carbon and alkalinity fluxes.
+The surface salt flux file, :varlink:`SFluxFile`, needs to be provided for the dic and darwin packages when :varlink:`ALLOW_OLD_VIRTUALFLUX` is defined, as it is needed to correct the surface carbon and alkalinity fluxes.